Anujp61/Anujp61/README.md

 I am Anuj, a Student from india 🇮🇳  passionate about Learning and Exploring the world of DevOps and Cloud native applications,currently working as a Project Executive for an R&D project sponsered by DRDO at IIT JAMMU.

-- DevOps tools which I was Currently working on,
+- DevOps tools which I am Currently working on,

 <p float="left">
   <a href="https://python.org/" target="_blank" >